LGBTQ rights in Russia: Transgender issues

 In January 2024, Meduza reported that Russia's MVD had begun bringing transgender people in for questioning.
-According to one transgender subject, he was questioned about where he got the medical certificate approving his transition, how much it cost, who was on the committee to approve it, and if he had attended any LGBT parties.
+According to one transgender subject, he was questioned about where he got the medical certificate approving his transition, how much it cost, who was on the committee to approve it, and if he had attended any LGBTQ parties.
 After answering that he didn't remember the answer to the last question, he was told that they would keep bringing him in until he did.

 He was also told that if his approval certificate turned out to be invalid, that he would be forcibly detransitioned.

 Propaganda bans

 Displayed in are countries where homosexuality is not illegal, but where freedom of expression and association is censored or prohibited. are countries where such laws result in arrest or detention.
-Russia is listed in this category.
+Russia is listed in this category, alongside Indonesia.

 Regional laws

-Ten Russian regions passed laws banning the distribution of "propaganda" relating to homosexuality, and/or other LGBT relationships, to minors.
+Ten Russian regions passed laws banning the distribution of "propaganda" relating to homosexuality, and/or other LGBTQ relationships, to minors.

 Between 2006 and 2013, ten regions enacted a ban on "propaganda of homosexualism" among minors.
 The laws of nine of them prescribe punishments of administrative sanctions and/or fines.
 The laws in some of the regions also forbid so-called "propaganda of bisexualism and transgenderism" to minors.
 As of May 2013 the regions that had enacted these various laws, and the years in which they had passed the laws, included: Ryazan Oblast (2006), Arkhangelsk Oblast (2011), Saint Petersburg (2012), Kostroma Oblast (2012), Magadan Oblast (2012), Novosibirsk Oblast (2012), Krasnodar Krai (2012), Samara Oblast (2012), Bashkortostan (2012), and Kaliningrad Oblast (February 2013).
 Then, Arkhangelsk (2013) and Saint Petersburg (2014) removed the law.

-In 2019, Russia cut and censored gay sex scenes in the movie musical Rocketman based on the life of British singer Elton John, a decision he criticized, saying it is "cruelly unaccepting of the love between two people."
+In 2019, Russia cut and censored gay sex scenes in the movie musical Rocketman based on the life of British singer Elton John, a decision he criticised, saying it is "cruelly unaccepting of the love between two people."